 Choose medium-weight cardstock for the purses.
 For the bows you can use almost any weight just know that if the cardstock is too thick the bow loops may not curve easily.

 - Adhesive – Choose a strong adhesive.
-I used Scor-tape double sided tape.
-Hot glue would also work.
+I used 1/4″ Scor-tape (double sided tape).
+Hot glue could also work.

 - Optional: Scoring Board